 Programs on Terminal Accreditation may reapply for Initial Accreditation once all students have matriculated from the program on Terminal Accreditation.

 An annual accreditation fee is invoiced to all AVMA CVTEA-accredited programs to cover the costs of maintaining accreditation.
 This fee is adjusted on an annual basis.
 The annual fee will be communicated to programs via the website or by contacting the AVMA office.

 • This fee also applies in years in which a site visit is conducted; in addition, programs are responsible for all costs associated with conducting the site visit.

-• New programs are assessed an application fee of $3,000 in addition to the costs associated with site visit.
+• New programs are assessed an application fee of $3,000 in addition to the costs associated with the site visit.
 The first annual accreditation fee will be deferred until the year following the initial accreditation decision.

 • Programs reapplying for accreditation following an initial accreditation-withheld decision will be assessed a reapplication fee equal to the amount of the application fee.

 • Failure to pay the annual accreditation fee by July 1 of the assessed calendar year will result in a $500 penalty fee.